Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 \subsection{Modular representation theory and splendid equivalences}

-The aim of this section is to relate and place into context the main ideas of Rickard's work in \cite{Rickard96} which, building on \cite{Ric89a} and \cite{Ric91}, introduces a special type of derived equivalence for blocks of group algebras in the context of Brou\'e's abelian defect group conjecture.
+The aim of this section is to relate and place into context the main ideas of Rickard's work in \cite{Rickard96} which, building on \cite{Ric89a} and \cite{Ric91}, introduced a special type of derived equivalence for blocks of group algebras in the context of Brou\'e's abelian defect group conjecture.
 Namely, Rickard introduced the notion of a \emph{splendid equivalence} to structurally explain the phenomenon of Brou\'e's notion of isotypy of characters of finite groups, which are compatible families of perfect isometries.
 Indeed, the main contributions of Rickard's paper are the definition of splendid equivalences and the proof that a splendid equivalence between principal blocks of group algebras induces an isotypy at the level of their character groups.

-The representation theory of finite groups falls into two categories: either the characteristic of the underlying field $k$ divides the order of the group or not.
-In the latter case, by Maschke's Theorem, every representation of the group decomposes into a direct sum of irreducible representations or equivalently the group algebra $kG$ is semisimple.
-Otherwise, this is no longer true and still relatively little is understood about the representation theory in this case, which is commonly referred to as the \emph{modular representation theory of finite groups}.
-For example, while for symmetric groups over the complex numbers everything is well understood, over a field of characteristic $p$ a classification of the irreducible (=simple) representations or even their dimensions are generally not known.
+The representation theory of finite groups falls into two sorts: either the characteristic of the underlying field $k$ divides the order of the group or not.
+In the latter case, by Maschke's Theorem, every representation of the group decomposes into a direct sum of irreducible representations or equivalently a group algebra $kG$ is semisimple.
+Otherwise, this is no longer true and the representation theory in this case, which is commonly referred to as the \emph{modular representation theory of finite groups}, is much more complicated and many open questions remain.
+For example, while for symmetric groups over the complex numbers everything is well understood, over a field of characteristic $p$ even the dimensions of the irreducible representations are not known in general.